A brief history about the St. Petersburg Bicycle Club

 In the early 1970's a Board of Directors and bylaws were established.
 One of the practices at the time was a probationary period.
 A prospective member would have to complete three rides, after which he or she would be elected to the club by vote of the club members.
 The club surpassed 100 members around 1975.

 I personally believe that a factor in further interest in cycling may be attributed to the arrival of John Sinibaldi to the area in 1974.
 He joined the club in 1975.
-He participate in the cycling races of the 1932 and '36 Olympics.
+He participated in the cycling races of the 1932 and '36 Olympics.
 In addition to his stamina and athletic ability, he was also a man of physical courage.
 One, day he and another member were riding to North Shore Park.
-The rider was attacked by a dog, resulting in wounds that caused her to be hospitalization.
+The rider was attacked by a dog, resulting in wounds that caused her to be hospitalized.
 John pulled the dog away and used his bicycle to prevent further injury.
 John deservedly got a lot of "ink" in the St. Pete Times for his accomplishments and also for the club, enhancing the membership.
-Due to the increase in interest, the SPBC began gathering in North Shore Park in the mid 1980's.
+Due to the increase in interest, the SPBC began gathering in North Shore Park in the mid 1980s.

 In a conversation with "Gib" and Audrey Gibson, I learned that SPBC was involved in the organization of many Tours in the Bay Area and Central Florida.
 At one time the Club ran the Hilly One Hundred.
 Unfortunately, the ride lost sponsorship and is no longer held.